-72. Based on the Decision IG.25/13, a multidisciplinary group of experts nominated by the Contracting Parties will be established to define parameters allowing to use phytoplankton and zooplankton for relevant IMAP biodiversity indicators and to elaborate the List of Reference of Pelagic Habitat Types in the Mediterranean Sea so that it can be used, where necessary, as a basis for identifying reference pelagic habitats to be monitored and assessed at the national level under the IMAP.
-The outcomes of this group will be presented for the COP 23 for consideration.
+44. Based on the Decision IG.25/13, a multidisciplinary group of experts nominated by the Contracting Parties has been established to define parameters allowing to use phytoplankton and zooplankton for relevant IMAP biodiversity indicators and to elaborate the List of Reference of Pelagic Habitat Types in the Mediterranean Sea so that it can be used, where necessary, as a basis for identifying reference pelagic habitats to be monitored and assessed at the national level under the IMAP.
+The outcomes of this group will be presented to MAP Focal Points meeting in September 2023 and COP 23 for consideration.

-73. The proposed UNEP/MAP Programme of Work 2022/2023 and the SPA/RAC Programme of Work of 2022-2023, include the development of Common Indicators for EO 4 (marine food webs) and EO 6 (seafloor integrity) led by SPA/RAC.
+45. The proposed UNEP/MAP Programme of Work 2022/2023 and the SPA/RAC Programme of Work of 2022-2023, include the development of Common Indicators for EO 4 (marine food webs) and EO 6 (seafloor integrity) led by SPA/RAC.
 The development of these two EOs is expected to be finalized by end 2023.
-They will be developed with the support of the EU funded projects "Support coherent and coordinated assessment of biodiversity and measures across Mediterranean for the next 6-year cycle of MSFD implementation" (ABIOMMED) and "Support to efficient implementation of the Ecosystem Approach-based Integrated Monitoring and Assessment of the Mediterranean Sea and

-Coasts and to delivery of data-based 2023 Quality Status Report in synergy with the EU MSFD" (EcAp MED III).
+They will be developed with the support of the EU funded projects "Support coherent and coordinated assessment of biodiversity and measures across Mediterranean for the next 6-year cycle of MSFD implementation" (ABIOMMED) and "Support to efficient implementation of the Ecosystem Approach-based Integrated Monitoring and Assessment of the Mediterranean Sea and Coasts and to delivery of data-based 2023 Quality Status Report in synergy with the EU MSFD" (ECAp MED III) as well as the MASE funds (Ministry of Environment and Energy Security of Italy).